JuanPabloDiaz/freeForGeeks/README.md

 ## Analytics

-1. [Google Analytics](https://analytics.google.com) is a web analytics service offered by Google that tracks and reports website traffic.
+- [Google Analytics](https://analytics.google.com) is a web analytics service offered by Google that tracks and reports website traffic.
+- [Simple Analytics](https://simpleanalytics.com) is a simple, clean, and privacy-friendly analytics tool.

-2. [Matomo](https://matomo.org) is a free and open-source web analytics application that runs on a PHP/MySQL webserver. ⭐ [19k stars](https://github.com/matomo-org/matomo)
+1. [Matomo](https://matomo.org) is a free and open-source web analytics application that runs on a PHP/MySQL webserver. ⭐ [19k stars](https://github.com/matomo-org/matomo)
-3. [Plausible](https://plausible.io) is a simple, privacy-friendly alternative to Google Analytics. | 2 months free ⭐ [18.2k stars](https://github.com/plausible/analytics)
+2. [Plausible](https://plausible.io) is a simple, privacy-friendly alternative to Google Analytics. | 2 months free ⭐ [18.2k stars](https://github.com/plausible/analytics)
-4. [PostHog](https://posthog.com) is an open-source product analytics tool. ⭐ [17k stars](https://github.com/PostHog/posthog)
+3. [PostHog](https://posthog.com) is an open-source product analytics tool. ⭐ [17k stars](https://github.com/PostHog/posthog)
-5. [Mixpanel](https://mixpanel.com) is a business analytics service and company that tracks user interactions with web and mobile applications. ⭐ [k stars](https://github.com/mixpanel)
+4. [Mixpanel](https://mixpanel.com) is a business analytics service and company that tracks user interactions with web and mobile applications. ⭐ [k stars](https://github.com/mixpanel)
-6. [Amplitude](https://amplitude.com) is a product analytics service that provides tools to understand user behavior. ⭐ [GitHub](https://github.com/amplitude)
+5. [Amplitude](https://amplitude.com) is a product analytics service that provides tools to understand user behavior. ⭐ [GitHub](https://github.com/amplitude)
-7. [Snowplow](https://snowplow.io) is an open-source platform for event data collection and warehousing. ⭐ [6.7k stars](https://github.com/snowplow/snowplow)
+6. [Snowplow](https://snowplow.io) is an open-source platform for event data collection and warehousing. ⭐ [6.7k stars](https://github.com/snowplow/snowplow)
-8. [Countly](https://count.com) is an open-source, self-hosted product analytics tool. ⭐ [5.5k stars](https://github.com/Countly/countly-server)
+7. [Countly](https://count.com) is an open-source, self-hosted product analytics tool. ⭐ [5.5k stars](https://github.com/Countly/countly-server)
-9. [GoatCounter](https://www.goatcounter.com) is a simple web analytics platform. ⭐ [4.1k stars](https://github.com/arp242/goatcounter)
+8. [GoatCounter](https://www.goatcounter.com) is a simple web analytics platform. ⭐ [4.1k stars](https://github.com/arp242/goatcounter)
-10. [Open Web Analytics](https://www.openwebanalytics.com) is an open source alternative to commercial tools such as Google Analytics.
+9. [Open Web Analytics](https://www.openwebanalytics.com) is an open source alternative to commercial tools such as Google Analytics.
 Stay in control of the data you collect about the use of your website or app.
 Please consider sponsoring this project. ⭐ [2.5k stars](https://github.com/Open-Web-Analytics/Open-Web-Analytics)

 ## CSS Analyzers